City of London

 - Lang RG (ed.)
 (1993) Two Tudor subsidy rolls for the city of London 1541 and 1582.
 London: London Record Society.
 Now available at British History Online.

-- Alan H. Nelson is developing an online index to the names in the Lay Subsidy Returns for London and adjacent areas, covering London, Middlesex and north Surrey 1593-1600, London 1582 (including some material in Lang above), and London 1576.
+- Alan H. Nelson developed an online index (now on the Intenet Archive) to the names in various Lay Subsidy Returns for London and adjacent areas, covering London, Middlesex and north Surrey 1593-1600, London 1582 (including some material in Lang above), and London 1576.

 - Bolton P (ed.)
 (1998) The alien communities of London in the fifteenth century: the subsidy rolls of 1440 & 1483-4.
 Stamford: Richard III & Yorkist History Trust. ('Alien' ws the term for a foreigner.)